-Whether it’s called ‘Green Slip’ Insurance or ‘CTP’, you need to know what the name actually means, because if you own a car, you’re required to have it.
-That’s right, everyone in Australia is required to have Compulsory Third Party insurance before they can get on the roads.
+Whether it’s called ‘Green Slip’ Insurance or ‘CTP’, you need to know what it covers.
+Why?
+Because if you own a car, you have to have it.
+That’s right—everyone in Australia needs to have some kind of Compulsory Third Party (CTP) Insurance before they can get on the roads.
 And in NSW, that means you’ll need to get a Green Slip.

-In short, Green Slip is a car insurance policy that helps provide compensation for people killed or injured in a motor vehicle accident.
-Without it, you could end up personally accountable for covering the compensation costs of an injured person, if you were found to be liable.
-The price of compensation costs could be quite high, ranging from thousands to even hundreds of thousands of dollars.
+A Green Slip is a car insurance policy that helps provide compensation for people killed or injured in a motor vehicle accident.
+Without it, you might be required to pay for an injured person’s medical costs (among other things!) if the accident is your fault.
+These costs can also be quite high, ranging from thousands to even hundreds of thousands of dollars.

-Green slip insurance varies from state to state.
-The main difference in NSW is that drivers are expected to choose their own CTP insurance provider before they register their vehicle.
-There are five licensed insurers who offer green slip insurance policies.
+Green Slip (or ‘CTP’) Insurance varies from state to state.
+The big difference in NSW is that drivers need to choose their own Green Slip insurance provider before they register their vehicle.
+There are currently six licensed insurers who offer green slip insurance policies.1

-All Green Slips generally have the same level of protection, but some insurers offer additional types of cover and incentives.
-So make sure you check to see what’s included in the policy and if there are any add-ons you might want to consider.
-Once you’ve purchased your policy, your chosen insurer will then work with Roads and Maritime Services (RMS) to sort out your car registration.
+All Green Slips will give you the same, basic level of protection.
+However, some insurers will offer additional types of cover and incentives, so it’s always a good idea to check out what’s included in the policy and how much cover you’ll get.
+Once you’ve purchased your policy, your chosen insurer will then work with Transport for NSW to sort out your car registration.

-Generally, in NSWs there are two different types: either a 6-month or a 12-month policy.
-If you’re a motor dealer or a fleet owner, the options may vary more when it comes to picking a policy.
-If you drive a historic vehicle, a purpose-built vehicle, or any other limited road access vehicles, you may be able to take out an unregistered vehicle permit or even conditional registration.
+Generally, there are two different types: either a 6-month or 12-month policy.
+The only other options are available to motor owners and fleet dealers.2 However, if you drive a historic vehicle, a purpose-built vehicle, or any other limited road access vehicles, you might only be required to get a conditional registration or an unregistered vehicle permit.3

-Green Slip insurance typically covers all injured parties in a road accident, regardless of who was at fault (unless you’re charged with a dangerous driving offence).
-According to the NSW State Insurance Regulatory Authority, you’re usually allowed to claim up to six months (26 weeks) of the following:
+Green Slip Insurance typically covers anybody who gets injured in a road accident, regardless of who was at fault (unless you’re charged with a dangerous driving offence).
+You’ll usually get to claim up to a year (52 weeks) of the following:4

-If you find yourself seriously injured after being involved in an accident that wasn’t your fault, you may also be able to claim benefits past the 6-month time span.
+If you find yourself seriously injured after being involved in an accident that wasn’t your fault, you may also be able to claim benefits beyond one year.5

-Green Slip insurance is mandatory and there’s a set price range that all insurers follow, but the price can slightly differ depending on the risk level of a vehicle and its driver.
-There are a few things that can influence this, including:
+Green Slip insurance is mandatory and there’s a set price range that all insurers follow, but the price can still differ depending on the risk level of a vehicle and its driver.
+There are a few things that can influence this, including:6

 Anyone injured by your vehicle is generally covered by your policy.
-This usually includes the following:
+This usually includes the following:7

 Green Slips don’t cover the cost of damage made to any vehicles or property that are involved in an accident.
 For this kind of additional cover, you might consider looking into other insurance types, including Comprehensive, Third-Party Property or Third-Party Fire and Theft.